harness/harness/doc/install-source.md

 ### Build and Test

 We use `make` to build and package Drone.
-You can execute the following commands to build compile Drone locally:
+You can execute the following commands to compile the Drone binary:

 ```bash
 make deps